-A couple of weeks back back we learned about Charles Darwin’s adventures while exploring the Galapagos Islands while aboard the surveying vessel HMS Beagle. we even held commemorative celebrations aboard the Yacht La Pinta.
+A couple of weeks back we learned about Charles Darwin’s adventures while exploring the Galapagos Islands while aboard the surveying vessel HMS Beagle. we even held commemorative celebrations aboard the Yacht La Pinta.

 Almost three weeks have gone by, and by this point on his journey, Darwin had already gotten a chance to explore an island that would eventually serve as the basic fabric for writing his theory of natural selection.
 The island in question is none of other than James (Santiago-San Salvador) Island.
 Worth noting is that, by this point, Captain Robert Fitzroy and his Officers had already started making plans for their upcoming epically-long journey – a journey from the eastern end of the Pacific Ocean all the way across to the west, towards the Society Islands (Tahiti).
-This is a major crossing that consists of 3,200 miles (5,100 kilometers) of open ocean, where it is imperative to have the adequate amount of provisions, including: water, food, and anything else that can assist on this long journey.
+This is a major crossing that consists of 3,200 miles (5,100 kilometers) of open ocean, where it is imperative to have the adequate amount of provisions, including water, food, and anything else that can assist on this long journey.

 Charles Darwin and some crew members took advantage of this planning session to separate from their ship for a few days.
 Captain Fitzroy authorized a 6-day expedition on James Island while the ship sailed back to San Cristobal.
 This would come to be the only place that Darwin and Fitzroy did not explore together.

 Darwin’s party was left on a black beach close to what is now a regular visitor site that modern explorers get to experience nowadays: Puerto Egas.
 Darwin’s party carefully walked across a recently-formed lava flow and climbed up to the rim of a salt lake crater.
-About a day later, they reached the highlands and later wrote about the large amount of giant tortoises, land birds, and unique vegetation zones.
+About a day later, they reached the highlands and later wrote about a large number of giant tortoises, land birds, and unique vegetation zones.
 Darwin ended up collecting so many things here that Fitzroy had trouble allowing him to bring all of his items on board due to the lack of storage space available.
 After all, the HMS Beagle still had one more year of exploration to do before heading back to England.

 The written account of these days on James Island planted the seed in Darwin’s mind that would gradually develop into an idea that was somewhat different from the standard thinking of those days.
 Darwin was no scientist, but there was no better observer found on Planet Earth than the man himself.